 Le nozze di Figaro is the product of Mozart's first collaboration with the librettist Lorenzo Da Ponte, a relationship that resulted in three of the greatest operas of all time—Figaro, Don Giovanni, and Così fan tutte.
-Figaro is an opera buffa, essentially a farce, built on mistaken identities and misunderstandings centered around the upstairs/downstairs power dynamics of so many classic comedies.
-The first half of the opera is basically perfect, with loads of laughs and memorable solos, duets, and trios propelling the story to an ensemble finale that might be the best Mozart wrote.
-The increasingly intricate plot machinations slow the momentum a bit in the third act, when lots of recitative (unsung dialogue) is required to try and justify the twists, but it is all worth it for the opera's conclusion, where Mozart does what only Mozart can do, marrying the madcap and the divine before bursting joyously into celebration.
+Figaro is an opera buffa, essentially a farce, built on mistaken identities and misunderstandings centred around the upstairs/downstairs power dynamics of so many classic comedies.
+The opera's first half is perfect, with loads of laughs and memorable solos, duets, and trios propelling the story to an ensemble finale that might be the best Mozart wrote.
+The increasingly intricate plot machinations slow the momentum in the third act when lots of recitative (unsung dialogue) is required to try and justify the twists.
+Still, it is all worth it for the opera's conclusion, where Mozart does what only Mozart can do, marrying the madcap and the divine before bursting joyously into celebration.

 Le nozze di Figaro

 Wolfgang Amadeus Mozart

 Lorenzo da Ponte